Sometimes when students asked how old I was

 I was born a few months after Martin Luther King Jr. and Robert Kennedy were assassinated.

-my age not worth this effort;
+knowing my age was not worth effort since

 sees